 - CMS: BCBS received 4.1 out of 5 points based on customer satisfaction.

 If you need to reach a BCBS customer service representative, you can call (888) 630-2583 or the toll-free number on the back of your member ID card.
 Use the BCBS website to file claims, request a new member ID, and estimate costs.
 Keep in mind that hours of operation depend on plan type.

 Overall, Blue Cross Blue Shield is an excellent choice for Medicare Advantage plans.
-Keep in mind that if you’re looking for an SNP, BCBS doesn’t offer as many as other providers.
-However, coverage is widely accepted, customer service is exceptional, there are a variety of plan options, and the additional perks/benefits are substantial.
+Just remember that if you’re looking for an SNP, BCBS doesn’t offer as many options as other carriers.
+However, coverage is widely accepted, customer service is exceptional, there are a variety of plan options, and the additional perks and benefits are substantial.